-- Percentage of work and the number of units completed - Actual costs incurred to date of quarterly report submission - Estimate timeline remaining to complete construction - Progress narrative of work completed and any risks to the project
+- Percentage of work completed - Actual costs incurred to date of quarterly report submission - Estimate timeline remaining to complete construction - Progress narrative of work completed and any risks to the project

 Reporting is necessary as it is used to document progress towards the achievement of outcome values identified in IEDA's CDBG-DR funded proposal.
 Reports will be due by January 5, July 5, October 5, and December 5 for the prior quarter.